 At the time of inspection the property was found to be in a fair condition having regard to its age and character.
-A small number of items were noted as requiring attention and repairs should be carried out to these in early course to prevent any further damage to the property.
+As with all properties it should be anticipated that ongoing maintenance and repairs will be required to ensure no defects occur.

-It is assumed that all alterations, additions and/or extensions to the property have received all necessary Town Planning (Planning Permission) and Building Authority (Building Warrants and Completion Certificate) approvals and that documentation for such is available, paying particular attention to the open plan nature of the kitchen and dining room and the creation of the rear doors off the dining room.
+It is assumed that all alterations to the property have received all necessary Town Planning (Planning Permission) and Building Authority (Building Warrants and Completion Certificate) approvals and that documentation for such is available, paying particular attention to the rear extension.